 On your luxury yacht charter, you will be spoiled by the crew with all kinds of watersports and other onboard activities, but you may feel the need just to stretch your legs on many of the hiking & walking trails and go for a nice long walk on a pristine beach or a scenic hike to the top of an island for a better view of your yacht down below in the crystal clear waters of the Caribbean.

 We have created a few suggested walks/hikes which we like and know you will enjoy too.

-Norman Island: There is one scenic trail than runs along the ridge of Norman island with short trails that lead off to a few bays.
+Norman Island: There is one scenic trail that runs along the ridge of Norman island with short trails that lead off to a few bays.
 The views looking back at the anchorage from the helicopter pad are awesome and you will be able to see most of the island from there.
-Trail starts behind the Pirates Bight restaurant.
-Follow unpaved road uphill to the top of the ridge.
+The trail starts behind the Pirates Bight restaurant.
+Follow the unpaved road uphill to the top of the ridge.

 Peter Island: There are a few very easy walk/run roads on Peter island.
 The island has a very popular resort located near the marina and also accommodations located around the island.
 A paved and unpaved road leads you from the marina all the way across the island for 2.5 miles to a very pretty lookout with Adirondack chairs and a water station.
 From the beach or from the marina in Sprat Bay, run/walk/stroll up to the top of the mountain by road.

 Salt Island: There really isn’t a road or trail on the island, but it is fun to explore ashore and hike up to the top of the hill on the right-hand side of the bay and overlook the Sir Francis Drake channel and look back at the salt ponds on the island.
 Walk from the dock behind the buildings to the salt pond and turn right.

 Virgin Gorda: There are many trails to mention here.

 Devil’s Bay trail at The Baths.
 Walk/climb through a watery trail among giant ancient boulders.